Vault | PRA Pathfinder

 How is Vault useful to my organization?

 Vault helps improve security and compliance by providing a centralized location for managing sensitive data, ensuring that credentials are protected, and reducing the risk of unauthorized access during remote support sessions.
+It mitigates the risk of shared privileged account credentials by enabling secure credential management, including credential discovery, masking, injection, and rotation.

 How do I access the Vault page?